VictoriaMetrics/VictoriaMetrics/docs/vmgateway.md

   -clusterMode
         enable this for the cluster version -datasource.appendTypePrefix
         Whether to add type prefix to -datasource.url based on the query type.
-Set to true if sending different query types to the VMSelect URL.
+Set to true if sending different query types to the vmselect URL.
   -datasource.basicAuth.password string
         Optional basic auth password for -datasource.url -datasource.basicAuth.username string